Founder / Executive Editor

 September 2011 to September 2013

-We published 109 issues of Distro in a two-year period receiving awards and recognition from the Webbys, Appys, and the Society of Publication Designers to name a few.
+We published 109 issues of Distro in a two-year period receiving awards and recognition from the Webbys, Appys, and the Society of Publication Designers.
 With more than half a million downloads of its Android and Apple apps, Distro proved strong competition for print-first publications like Wired.
-Distro would become the template for the Huffington Post’s award-winning digital magazine, and begin a year’s long pursuit of original reporting and long-form storytelling that would propel Engadget into its second decade of publishing.
+Distro would become the template for the Huffington Post’s award-winning digital magazine, and begin a years-long pursuit of original reporting and long-form storytelling that would propel Engadget into its second decade of publishing.

 Appy Award — Consumer Magazine/Newspaper App; 2013

 Webby Honoree MOBILE SITES & APPS News (Handheld Devices); 2013